Skip to main content

 About

-Wheel World is a single player open world racing game.
+Wheel World is a single player open world racing game with a fantasy theme.
 It was developed by Messhof and was released on July 23, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Dive into Wheel World as Kat, a rider chosen by ancient cycling spirits.
 Race elite teams, trick out your bike, and perform the long overdue Great Shift ritual to save a universe on the brink!
 Your bike is your destiny.